harishmuh/COVID19_Prediction/README.md

 <img width="915" height="685" alt="image" src="https://github.com/user-attachments/assets/b7c89b4c-fcca-4ce7-94cf-eef8ae3818c3" />

+Permutation importance provides a global explanation of a model by measuring feature contribution to the overall model.
+The permutation importance plot above shows that `test_indication` is the most influential feature, followed by `age_60_and_above` and `fever`,

 **Local Interpretable Model-agnostic Explanations (LIME) - Local explanation**

 <img width="1611" height="588" alt="image" src="https://github.com/user-attachments/assets/267d3c52-ccf0-4caa-83cb-68350d0e75ba" />

 <img width="1281" height="638" alt="image" src="https://github.com/user-attachments/assets/76c2ec4a-ec6d-4927-aa80-664c17e53a3a" />

-The model predicted this patient as COVID-19 positive (79% probability).
+LIME model predicted the patient (index 230676) as COVID-19 positive (79% probability).
 Although the patient does not show several common symptoms (no cough, sore throat, shortness of breath, or headache), the model strongly focuses on exposure risk/history.
 Specifically, the feature “test_indication = Contact with confirmed case” and the presence of fever are the most influential factors pushing the prediction toward positive.
 These two features outweighed the negative effects from the absence of other symptoms.
-In simple terms, the model reasoned: “Even though this person doesn’t look very sick, they were in contact with a confirmed case and have a fever, so the risk of infection remains high.”

 ### **Conclusion**